+ix.
 Appeals

-Priority Charter Schools will offer both parties an appeal from a determination regarding responsibility, and from Priority Charter Schools' dismissal of a formal complaint or any allegations therein, on the following bases:
+A party may appeal a determination regarding responsibility through the Student or Parent Complaints and Concerns process, beginning at Level II.
+An appeal may be filed for a determination regarding responsibility, and from Priority Charter Schools' dismissal of a complaint or any allegations therein, on the following bases: